makrai/notes/futrell-2501-linguists-stopped-worrying.md

     * even if neural networks acquire linguistic structure, they do not do so on the basis of the same amount and kind of data that a children (Lan+ 2024).
-* Mollica and Piantadosi (2019) suggests that syntactic structure makes up only a very small portion of the information necessary to learn a language.
+* Mollica and Piantadosi (2019) suggests that syntactic structure makes up only a very small portion of the information necessary to learn a lang.
 * attempts to inject linguistic structure into neural models in various ways;
   * recursive computation in hierarchical parse trees (Socher+ 2011, 2013).
     * some of the earliest successful deep learning approaches to NLU
-  * result that language learning from data is somewhat more sample efficient (Dyer+ 2016; Futrell+ 2019b; Wilcox+ 2019b; Kim+ 2019; Papadimitriou and Jurafsky, 2020, 2023; Nandi+ 2025)
+  * result that lang learning from data is somewhat more sample efficient (Dyer+ 2016; Futrell+ 2019b; Wilcox+ 2019b; Kim+ 2019; Papadimitriou and Jurafsky, 2020, 2023; Nandi+ 2025)
 * more flexible architectures (eg Kolmogorov–Arnold Networks: Liu+ 2024), or